EternityForest/AnyoneCanDoIt/MathELI5.md

 Depending on your view of the philosophy, Both the set of all primes, and the set of all primes, plus one "exist" regardless of what we call them, but choosing to exclude one for what we know as primes makes a lot of things neater and more elegant, which mathematicians love.

+Besides the practical reasoning, there is another property that makes it different from primes.
+It has only one divisor, one, whereas primes all have two, themselves and one.

+With one, it IS one, so "Itself and one" are the same.

 ### Fundamental Theorem of arithmetic

 From Wikipedia: